Introduction

 Prepare your application

-Now that you've completed all the documents, you need to apply for divorce.
+Now that you've completed all the documents, you need to apply for your divorce.

 - Notice of Joint Family Claim (Form F1), if it's not already filed